devakapatel/t9-nextra-3/pages/sem-5/question-banks/cn/unit-1.md

 Both bit stuffing and byte stuffing are essential techniques in data communication, ensuring that the data is transmitted accurately without confusion with control signals.

-## 3) Draw the OSI reference model.
+## <mark> 3) Draw the OSI reference model.
 Explain the functionality of each layer in brief.

 ### OSI Reference Model